jasonaden/angular/aio/content/guide/observables.md

 // (at 3 seconds): Finished sequence
 ```

-Now what happens if we subscribe twice?
-There will be two separate streams, each emitting values every second.
-Often times this is the desired behavior.
+Notice that if you subscribe twice, there will be two separate streams, each emitting values every second.
 It looks something like this:

 ```
 // Subscribe starts the clock, and will emit after 1 second